troperville

 Duel Nature provides examples of:

-• Action Girl: Twilight's really kicked her competence Up to Eleven in this fic.
-She even manages to put up a pretty impressive fight against the setting's resident Physical Goddess.
+• Action Girl: Twilight's really kicked her competence in this fic into gear.
+She becomes the queen of the sparring ring and even puts up a pretty impressive fight against the setting's resident Princess of the Night.

 • A Handful for an Eye: When cornered on a roof, the pegasus that's been stalking Luna flaps her wings hard enough to blow sand and dust into Twilight's eyes, giving her time to get away.